siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 define stream inputStream (name string, age int, country string);
 ```
 ## Sinks
 Sinks allow you to publish events from WSO2 SP via a selected transport and in a selected format.
-For a list of supported sink types, see [Configuring Transports for Publishing Events] (https://docs.wso2.com/display/SP400/Configuring+Transports+for+Publishing+Events).
+WSO2 SP currently supports the following source types:
+* File
+* HTTP
+* JMS
+* Kafka
+* MQTT
+* RabbitMQ
+* TCP
+* WSO2Event

 **Syntax**
 To add an event source configuration to a Siddhi application, add the `@sink` annotation and enter the required values for parameters.
 The sink syntax is as follows:
 ```sql